georgekosmidis/Geko.HttpClientService/README.md

 Install the [IdentityServer4.Contrib.HttpClientService](https://www.nuget.org/packages/IdentityServer4.Contrib.HttpClientService) nuget package, using your favorite way.

-### IdentityServer4 client credentials options
+### IdentityServer4 access token request options

-Add the IdentityServer4 client credentials options to your appsettings.json
+Add the IdentityServer4 client credentials options to your `appsettings.json` (you could very well skip this step if you use one of [the other ways of setting up an access token request](#how-to-setup-an-access-token-request))

 ```json
 "SomeClientCredentialsOptions": {